Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Details of Experiments and Further Results

 For computational efficiency, we use Flash Attention 2 \citep{dao2024flashattention} and $4$-bit quantization.
 All experiments on DMPO share these hyperparameters.
 The main result reported in \cref{tab:benchmark_results} used the group weight baseline defined in \cref{eq:baseline1}.
 The ablation study in \cref{fig:neg_ablation} also follows the same set of hyperparameters above, except for using different choices of weight baselines.

-For the evaluation of all model checkpoints, we consider three different generation lengths: $128$, $256$, and $ 512$.
+For the evaluation of LLaDA-series checkpoints, we consider three different generation lengths: $128$, $256$, and $512$.
 We correspondingly use $128$, $256$, and $512$ steps for generation.
-For the LLaDA series of models, such as LLaDA-Instruct, LLaDA-1.5, d1-LLaDA, and our own DMPO-LLaDA, we employ the semi-autoregressive sampler with a block size of $32$, a greedy decoding scheme with a temperature of $0$, and the top-k remasking scheme to achieve the best inference results.
-For the Dream model, we also employ the recommended practice and perform inference with temperature $0.95$ and the top-k remasking scheme.
+For the LLaDA series of models, such as LLaDA-Instruct, LLaDA-1.5, d1-LLaDA, and our own DMPO-LLaDA, we employ the semi-autoregressive sampler with a block size of $32$, a greedy decoding scheme with a temperature of $0$, and the top-$k$ remasking scheme to achieve the best inference results.
+For the Dream model, we report generation lengths $256$ and $512$, and employ the recommended practice with temperature $0.95$ and the top-$k$ remasking scheme.